 So, I did teach about Christopher Columbus.
 All the other kids were learning about his voyages and impact on history, so I did not feel I had the right to deny my students the same opportunity.
 I did not, however, do a deep dive as many of my regular education cohorts were doing.
 There is definitely a trend to “get it right” and teach the real story while still preserving the significance of Columbus’s travels.
 We all know that Columbus did NOT discover America in 1492.
 He also did nothing to convince the world at the time that the Earth was indeed round and not flat.
 So what do we need students to know about this explorer?
 Specifically, what do we need special education students to know about him?

 Here are the main points I thought were important:

 - He was an explorer who made very difficult journeys across the ocean.

 - He thought he had discovered a new path from India to China.
 He was wrong.

 - He had trouble convincing royalty to fund his trips.

 - His main impact was showing others that crossing the Atlantic was possible, and this was one of the main factors in more explorers attempting the voyage.

-It is a difficult choice to make when it comes to this holiday and how much detail you choose to cover.
-I am certain older students could handle the real story, but since I was teaching elementary kiddos at the time, this worked for me.
-I think we just need to respect how people decide to teach about this holiday, and I wish you luck with that somewhat difficult decision.
+It is a difficult choice to make when it comes to teaching Columbus Day.
+You know your students best.
+You are the one who knows how much detail to cover.
+I think we just need to respect how people decide to teach about this holiday.
+I hope this information helps with that somewhat difficult decision.